 There were several features that stood out amongst the sidewalk data.
 For all labels, we can see that time of day has the highest level of importance because there is a shift time associated with every entry, however, the distribution of sidewalk labels amongst the entries vary wildly.

 Regarding the “No Curb Ramp”, “Curb Ramp”, “Obstacle”, “Surface Problem” and “Other” label, the statistically important crime indicator was vehicle theft.
-For “No Sidewalk” and “Occlusion”, the statistically important crime indicator was robbery. ehicle theft and robbery are the category leaders, behind time of day, for all sidewalk labels.
+For “No Sidewalk” and “Occlusion”, the statistically important crime indicator was robbery.
+Vehicle theft and robbery are the category leaders, behind time of day, for all sidewalk labels.
 This could be because these are the most reported crimes for this time period in Washington D.C.

 After running statistical analysis on our data, we found that crime is correlated with accessibility data and that housing prices are correlated with accessibility data.
 More importantly, we can see that crime reported in the “evening” time period stands out as an important factor in determining all the labels.
 We found that the model with the lowest amount of OOB error was the 25 x 25 grid.
-This makes sense since our crime data itself was not as granular as .
+This makes sense since our crime data itself was not as granular as the accessibility data.
 Since much of the reported crime was pending litigation, the location address was generalized to protect the identity of the victims.
 This contrasts the “Project Sidewalk” data that was granularized down to the exact latitude and longitude coordinates for every label.

 Even though our results seem to point to a more regionalized approach, this is beneficial to our application.
 As a city planner or policy maker, a regional approach will work more efficiently to allocate budget for areas predicted to have problem sidewalks.
 Using this approach, community leaders can logistically optimize assessors and the crews working on the repairs.
 Running our 50 x 50 grid, despite producing higher error rates, helped verify our need for regionality.